42BV/restzilla/README.md

 * Jackson (2.0+)
 * Java (1.6+)

-Activate Restzilla in your configuration:
+Annotate your Spring Configuration with @EnableRest:

 ```java
 @EnableWebMvc